 Dissolve yeast into water.
 Add flour, margarine, sour cream, and eggs to yeast mixture, one at a time.
 Refrigerate for 2 hours.
-Roll out into an oblong shape.
-Sprinkle with sugar and cinnamon.
-Fold into thirds.
-Cut 1 inch strips.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I like to use cinnamon sticks, for flavor and for stirring, in my teas and coffee.
 Should the stick be tossed after so many uses, not just due to diminishing flavor, but for sanitary reasons?
 I allow the sticks to thoroughly dry between uses, but I still question the safety?